Christian-Fisher/SYSC-3303-ElevatorProjectGroup9/README.md

 2. Run project from Scheduler's main
 3. To run tests, run `alltests.java` as a JUnit Test

-## Iteration 1 Roles
+## Iteration 2 Roles
-Dhyan: created Scheduler class and resolve bugs
+Dhyan: created test cases

-Christian: created FloorSubsystem class and reading input file
+Christian: created the state machine diagram and sequence diagram.
+Updated the class diagram

-Nicholas: created a custom data structure `RequestData` to store the necessary information of input
+Nicholas: worked on implementing Elevator as state machine.

-Sonia: created Elevator subsystem and created a movement impersonation
+Sonia: worked on implementing Elevator as state machine.
+Created the state machine diagram and sequence diagram.

-Karan: created UML diagrams and test cases
+Karan: Implemented the Scheduler as a state machine

 ### Files:
 RequestData - a data structure for storing and accessing time, current floor, destination floor and movement of a request